orientechnologies/orientdb-docs/OrientJS-Query.md

 ### Using Parameters

-In the event that you want to query other teams and batting averages, such as the case where you want your application to serve a website, you can use perviously defined variables, here `targetBA` and `targetTeam`, to set these parameters.
+In the event that you want to query other teams and batting averages, such as the case where you want your application to serve a website, you can use previously defined variables, (here, `targetBA` and `targetTeam`), to set these parameters.
 You can also add a limit to minimize the amount of data your application needs to parse.

 ```js
 var hitters = db.query(